RetroDECK/ES-DE/THEMES-DEV.md

 #### helpsystem

 The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
-Keep in mind the "default" settings (including position) are used whenever the user opens a menu.
+Note that this element does not have a zIndex value, instead it's always rendered on top of all other elements.

+Supported views:
+* `system`
+* `gamelist`

+Instances per view:
+* `single`

+Properties:
 * `pos` - type: NORMALIZED_PAIR
     - Default is `0.012 0.9515`
 * `origin` - type: NORMALIZED_PAIR